Seteco/Somorrostro/Installation.md

 ### x86_64 pre-built binary for any Linux

-You can install a static pre-compiled static binary of netdata for any Intel/AMD 64bit Linux system (even those that don't have a package manager, like CoreOS, or CirrOS).
+You can install a pre-compiled static binary of netdata for any Intel/AMD 64bit Linux system (even those that don't have a package manager, like CoreOS, CirrOS, busybox systems, etc).

 To install the latest version use this: